 Inbound Methodologies for Law Firms

-digital-marketing-1725340_1920Attracting Potential Clients
+inbound methodologiesAttracting Potential Clients

-• Use “call to action” buttons on your website, at the bottom of your blog posts, and on other pages to ask your reader to take the next step.
-What should a “call to action” button say or do?
-It might ask the reader to request more information about a certain legal topic or issue, or it might ask the reader to request a consultation with your law firm.
+• Use the "call to action" buttons on your website, at the bottom of your blog posts, and on other pages to ask your reader to take the next step.
+What should a "call to action" button say or do?
+It might ask the reader to request more information about a specific legal topic or issue, or it might ask the reader to request a consultation with your law firm.

 Delighting the Visitor

-Once you’ve converted an online visitor into a lead (or you’ve turned the online visitor into a client), you want to do everything you can to delight that client so that they will in turn promote your online content themselves.
-This theoretical person might share your blog posts on their social media accounts, such as on Facebook or Twitter.
+Once you've converted an online visitor into a lead (or you've turned the online visitor into a client), you want to do everything you can to delight that client so that they will promote your online content themselves.
+This theoretical person might share your blog posts on their social media accounts, such as Facebook or Twitter.
 Or they might direct other potential clients who require legal services to your website.
-For some law firms, one buyer persona might be a popular legal blog that can link to some of your content in that blog’s own online output.
+For some law firms, one buyer persona might be a popular legal blog that can link to some of your content in that blog's online output.

 For law firms in the 21st century, inbound marketing is an effective strategy for building your business and gaining clients at your firm.
 For many law firms, inbound marketing becomes an essential element of marketing the business in the present and for the future.